 The Woobie: Kip is the prime example of this.
-Lived in a backwater shithole in the worst-off Satrapy, where he suffered All Of The Other Reinder from his fellow villagers and horrific abuse at the hands of his drug-addicted mother, until all of them were slaughtered when he was fifteen.
+Lived in a backwater shithole in the worst-off Satrapy, where he suffered All of the Other Reindeer from his fellow villagers and horrific abuse at the hands of his drug-addicted mother, until all of them were slaughtered when he was fifteen.
 It gets better for him in some ways, in others it only gets worse as the books go on.
-By the end of the first book, he's afflicted with what may be PSTD from participation in the Battle of Garriston.
-Regardless of what it is, he's shown to badly traumatised by it.
-Its shown that he often has nightmares about the bloodbath he single-handedly inflicted, and its implied he doesn't get much sleep.
+By the end of the first book, he's afflicted with what may be PTSD from participation in the Battle of Garriston.
+Regardless of what it is, he's shown to be badly traumatised by it.
+It's shown that he often has nightmares about the bloodbath he single-handedly inflicted, and it's implied he doesn't get much sleep.

 Fake Gavin.
 Karris' backstory is a big Tear Jerker, too.
 Fake Dazen in the second installment might qualify, as well.
 As we learn more about Ironfist, he manages to fall under this banner as well.

 Jerkass Woobie: Fake Gavin, heavy on the woobie, light on the jerkass.
 Fake Dazen, EXTREMELY HEAVY on the jerkass but a woobie because it's implied to be a result of his father's influence and years of captivity.